rdignard08/RestGoatee/README.md

 =================
 Consider your favorite or most popular model framework:

-  * Does it require explicit mappings to get even simple objects built?
-RestGoatee doesn't
+  * Does it require explicit mappings to get even simple objects built?  this doesn't
-  * Does it support `NSManagedObject` subclasses?
-RestGoatee does
+  * Does it support `NSManagedObject` subclasses? this does
-  * Does it intelligently map between snake case (foo-bar) or C case (foo_bar) or camel case (fooBar)?
-RestGoatee does
+  * Does it intelligently map between snake case (foo-bar) or C case (foo_bar) or camel case (fooBar)? this does
-  * Does it intelligently detect the best `NSDate` format to capture information?
-RestGoatee does
+  * Does it intelligently detect the best `NSDate` format to capture the most information? this does

 # Installation
 Using cocoapods add `pod 'RestGoatee'` to your Podfile and run `pod install`